-From a very young age, we tell our kids that they should chase the top positions : in studies, tennis, piano.
+From a very young age, we tell our kids that they should chase the top positions: in studies, tennis, piano.
 Almost everything that a child does, he or she must excel in it.
-The fun to do any activity takes a backstage.
+The fun to do any activity takes backstage.

-The desire to succeed has become an obsession to stay ahead. we are made to create an identity of ourselves which smacks of success in multiple fields.
-Is success good at any cost ?
-Is this leading us our children to view success as the only non-negotiable in their lives ?
-Are we seeing children and youth around us who are ready to negotiate many other values just to be at the top ? where could this lead us ?
+The desire to succeed has become an obsession to stay ahead.
+We are made to create an identity of ourselves that smacks of success in multiple fields.
+Is success good at any cost?
+Is this leading us our children to view success as the only non-negotiable in their lives?
+Are we seeing children and youth around us who are ready to negotiate many other values just to be at the top? where could this lead us?

-I wrote a brief argumentative essay on the above thoughts last year as an assignment.
+I wrote a brief argumentative essay (Absolute versus Relative)on the above thoughts last year as an assignment.